 During the 2021-2022 school year, instruction for all grade levels will be full-time, in-person learning.
 Virtual learning opportunities will be provided via Virtual Virginia.
 In Summer 2022, summer school will be offered to students who missed academic benchmarks and/or had challenges with reading and math concepts.
 Science and history concepts will also be embedded.
 Students will also participate in STEAM activities.
-During the 2022-2023 school year, instruction for all grade levels will be full-time, in-person learning.
-Evidence-based interventions to address learning loss will be incorporated in comprehensive school improvement plans.
-The division will provide support via teachers, reading specialists, and a math interventionist who will utilize evidence-based interventions (e.g., SPIRE, Lexia, Guided Reading, Study Island).
-The division psychologist and mental health specialist will also support students.
-During school and after-school remediation will continue.
+During the 2022-2023 school year, instruction for all grade levels was delivered full-time, in-person.
+Evidence-based interventions to address learning loss was incorporated in comprehensive school improvement plans.
+The division provided support via teachers, reading specialists, and a math interventionist who utilized evidence-based interventions (e.g., SPIRE, Lexia, Guided Reading, Study Island).
+The division psychologist and mental health specialist also supported students.
+These supports will be offered again during the 2023-2024 school year.
+During school and after-school remediation was offered in 22-23 and will continue during the 2023-2024 school year.
 Section 2: Prevention and Mitigation Strategies In order to continuously and safely open and operate schools for in-person learning.
 Charles City Public Schools will use approximately \$66,380.00 of its ARP Act ESSER III funds to implement prevention and mitigation strategies as described below.
-We will purchase disinfectant, vehicle disinfectant, hand sanitizer, masks, and disposable gloves to be used inside schools and other facilities and school buses.
-Additionally, gowns, thermometers, and water bottles will be purchased.
+We will continue to purchase disinfectant, vehicle disinfectant, hand sanitizer, masks, and disposable gloves to be used inside schools and other facilities and school buses.
+When needed, additional gowns, thermometers, and water bottles will be purchased.
 School buses will be cleaned and disinfected between runs.
-Temperature checks will be conducted.
-Masks are optional while the County is in a low or medium risk.
-They are required in-doors during high risk.
+Masks are optional in all CCPS facilities.